hbctraining/publication_perfect/lessons/06_aligning_plots_using_cowplot.md

+## Learning Objective
+- Merge figures together to create a multipanel figure using `cowplot`

 # Aligning plots using cowplot

 In this lesson, we will introduce `cowplot`, a powerful package for aligning and arranging images into publication-quality figures.
 It's a versatile package with a lot of functionality to ease in the assembly of figures.
 Our goal in this lesson is to create the top half of the figure as is appears in the [publication](https://els-jbs-prod-cdn.jbs.elsevierhealth.com/cms/attachment/728f6fe8-d0ac-4893-ac8d-535469a2a1d1/gr4.jpg).